This post may contain affiliate links, read our disclosure for more information.

 4. Find a Roommate

-This one is quite obvious, rent control and government red tapes has help make the city unbearably expensive for newcomers.
+This one is quite obvious, rent control and government red tapes have helped make the city unbearably expensive for newcomers in the long run by disturbing the economic basics.
 The average rental price per month in San Francisco is in the $3000 to $5000 range.
 If you can find roommate(s) then that is automatically money in your pocket every month.
 Think of it this way: you’re not losing privacy, you are gaining $1000-$2000 per month.
-Invest in curtain room divider, ear plugs, and door locks for less than $30 on Amazon.
-If your landlord is flexible and they can see extra cash on their end, it doesn’t hurt to ask.
+Invest in curtain room divider, earplugs, and door locks for less than $30 on Amazon.
+If your landlord is flexible and they can see extra cash on their end, it doesn’t hurt to ask to house hack your way to wealth.

 5. Spread South For Lower Rent

-No to Marina, no to Nob Hill, no to Portola.
+No to Marina, no to Nob Hill, no to Forest Hill.
 Even the Outer Sunset is too expensive.
 Seek out South San Francisco/San Bruno or the ‘Dog Patch’ aka Industrial District.
 Daly City is a reasonable alternative as well.
+Oakland was a wiser choice but it’s becoming expensive as well.
+If location is a difficult way to hack then different properties such as rented basements or converted garages would be enticing.

 6. Start Recycling